List of Green Lanterns: K'ryssma

 Sector 1890; First appeared in Tales of the Green Lantern Corps #1.
 K'ryssma is an insectoid alien resembling a humanoid butterfly.
 She is trapped in a chrysalis state during the rampage of the mad Guardian Appa Ali Apsa.
 She emerges in a completely different form in the Mosaic world.
-After the destruction of the Corps at the hands of Parallax, K'ryssma joined the Darkstars, and as such, she was murdered by Grayven.
+After the destruction of the Corps at the hands of Parallax, K'ryssma joined the Darkstars, where she was murdered by Grayven.

 Tomar-Re

 Guy Gardner and Kyle Rayner have also served as Honor Guard members.

 The Alpha Lanterns

 The Alpha Lanterns are Corps members who have been transformed into cyborgs and act as the Corps' Internal Affairs officers.

 Kraken

-Part of the duo (with Raker Qarrigat) dedicated to bringing peace to their homeworld of Apokolips, she becomes an Alpha Lantern to further this goal, unaware of the toll it will take on her emotions.
-Later, in Final Crisis, she is possessed by Granny Goodness, who uses her to subdue the Green Lanterns of Earth, Hal Jordan and John Stewart, and capture Batman for use as a scientific test subject by her master, Darkseid.
-When Jordan is put on trial for an attempted murder performed by Kraken/Goodness, she is unmasked by Kyle Rayner and Guy Gardner before a sentence can be passed, and attempts at her primary mission, to obtain the central Green Lantern Power Battery for Darkseid.
-She is then defeated by Jordan and taken into custody by the other Alpha Lanterns.
-Following the restoration of reality at the closing of the Crisis, she is not seen among the other Alpha Lanterns, and her current status is not made apparent.
+Part of the duo (with Raker Qarrigat) dedicated to bringing peace to their homeworld of Apokolips, Kraken becomes an Alpha Lantern to further this goal, unaware of the toll it will take on her emotions.
+In Final Crisis, Kraken is possessed by Granny Goodness, who uses her to subdue the Green Lanterns of Earth, Hal Jordan and John Stewart, and capture Batman for use as a scientific test subject by Darkseid.
+When Jordan is put on trial for an attempted murder performed by Kraken, she is unmasked by Kyle Rayner and Guy Gardner before a sentence can be passed, and attempts at her primary mission, to obtain the central Green Lantern Power Battery for Darkseid.
+She is defeated by Jordan and taken into custody by the other Alpha Lanterns.